 Protocols and forms currently used by observers to collect data from New Zealand fisheries partially address these information needs.
 Scope for improvements includes ensuring clarity and consistency in observer instructions, the addition of new fields or amendments to current fields on current data collection forms, the creation of new forms to capture additional information, and, the discontinuation of forms, fields, and metrics that are redundant or no longer useful.
 Priority areas in which to improve information collection relate to longline gear and protected species bycatch mitigation, purse seine gear and protected species interactions, mitigation of seabird strikes on trawl warps, cryptic mortality of protected species interacting with commercial fisheries, and coral bycatch.
 However, the most significant current impediment to meeting information needs is the paucity of observer coverage achieved in some fisheries, especially smaller-vessel fisheries operating in inshore areas.
-Ultimately, this results in a piecemeal understanding of protected species interactions with New Zealand commercial fisheries and compromises New Zealand's ability to deliver on domestic and international obligations.
-Regular review of the data collection approaches observers implement, combined with ensuring effective coverage of New Zealand commercial fisheries, will maximise the current and future benefits gained from observer deployments.
+For those fisheries, our limited understanding of protected species interactions compromises New Zealand's ability to deliver on domestic and international obligations.

+To progress the work described in this report, at-sea testing of the proposed forms is required.
+Overall, regular review of the data collection approaches observers implement, combined with ensuring effective coverage of New Zealand commercial fisheries, will maximise the current and future benefits gained from observer deployments.